 Prior to the completion of the initial public offering, in determining the fair values of our common shares as of each award grant date, three generally accepted approaches to value were considered: cost, market and income approaches.
 While useful for certain purposes, the cost approach is generally not considered applicable to the valuation of a company as a going concern, as it does not capture the future earning potential of the business.
 The comparability of the financial metrics of comparable companies in our industry and thus the relevance of the market approach based on guideline companies method were also considered low because our target market and stage of development were different from those of the publicly listed companies in the same industry.
-In view of the above, we determined that the income approach is the most appropriate method to derive the fair values of our common shares for valuation dates with no equity transaction close to the award grant date.
-In case we have own equity transactions close to the award grant date, guideline transaction method of the market approach or backsolve method were adopted.
+In view of the above, we determined that the income approach is the most appropriate method to derive the fair values of our common shares for valuation dates with no equity transaction close to the award grant date, guideline transaction method of the market approach or backsolve method were adopted.
 In addition, we took into consideration the guidance prescribed by the AICPA Practice Aid.